apache/incubator-teaclave/file_agent/README.md

 Before executing a task, the execution service will use the file agent to prepare any registered input files comes with the task.
 For example, the registered file input could be a presigned URL from AWS S3.
-The file agent will download and prepare the file to the local storage.
-With these files in local storage, the executor can finally invoke the function.
-Similarly, after the task is successfully executed, the file agent will help to upload the output files to remote storage.
+The file agent will download and prepare the file in local.
+With these files in the local storage, the executor can finally invoke the function.
+Similarly, after the task is successfully executed, the file agent will help to upload the output files to a remote file storage like S3.